 (Note that, due to technical limitations, the full range of Points + Cash options is not available when you apply a Priority Reward, nor is the option to pay for the taxes and fees with an Air Canada gift card.)

-The Simple Way to Maximize Priority Rewards
+How to Maximize Priority Rewards

 Now that we’ve gone over how the Priority Rewards work, let’s talk about how to maximize them.

 The most straightforward way is obviously to look at the eligible flights on which you can redeem Priority Reward vouchers, and redeem them on the highest-value redemption that falls within the eligible set.

 For example, if you’ve earned Priority Reward vouchers as an Aeroplan 25K or Aeroplan 35K member, you’d be looking at flights within Canada and the US in economy class.
 You could apply these vouchers on a flight to, say, Hawaii in order to maximize the total value.